THE 2021 WINNER IS

-10 designs contest the 2021 Medal.
-The winner will be announced and presented with the Medal at the AJ Architecture Awards 17 November 2021 at the JW Marriott Grosvenor House, London
+Windward House was announced as the winner and Alison Brooks was presented with the Manser Medal at the AJ Architecture Awards on 17 November 2021 at the JW Marriott Grosvenor House, London

 The Manser Medal 2021

 Those nominated to the short-list are: (click image to view more info)

 Windward House by Alison Brooks Architects

 Alison Brooks Architects’ design intention for Windward House and response to the client brief was to intensify the owner’s connection to the breath-taking landscape overlooking the Wye Valley, and the joy of living with art.
 The result of a ten-year collaboration, this new house and landscape project celebrates domestic living amongst an extraordinary collection of Indian and African Tribal Art.
 It includes the restoration and conversion of a late Georgian farmhouse to a gallery and office, a new ‘West Wing’, a sequence of walled gardens and a Pool Pavilion.

 The project was conceived as a dialogue between old and new; a journey between the 18th and 21st century.
 The existing thick-walled farmhouse was originally a series of small, cellular rooms with limited window openings: an architecture of separation.
 We wanted to contrast this with an open architecture, embracing the landscape.